rainwaterone/nvim-plugins/lazy/auto-session/README.md

   auto_restore_last_session = false, -- On startup, loads the last saved session if session for cwd does not exist use_git_branch = false, -- Include git branch name in session name lazy_support = true, -- Automatically detect if Lazy.nvim is being used and wait until Lazy is done to make sure session is restored correctly.
 Does nothing if Lazy isn't being used.
-Can be disabled if a problem is suspected or for debugging bypass_save_filetypes = nil, -- List of file types to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session args_allow_single_directory = true, -- Follow normal sesion save/load logic if launched with a single directory as the only argument args_allow_files_auto_save = false, -- Allow saving a session even when launched with a file argument (or multiple files/dirs).
+Can be disabled if a problem is suspected or for debugging bypass_save_filetypes = nil, -- List of filetypes to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session args_allow_single_directory = true, -- Follow normal sesion save/load logic if launched with a single directory as the only argument args_allow_files_auto_save = false, -- Allow saving a session even when launched with a file argument (or multiple files/dirs).
 It does not load any existing session first.
 While you can just set this to true, you probably want to set it to a function that decides when to save a session when launched with file args.
-See documentation for more detail continue_restore_on_error = true, -- Keep loading the session even if there's an error show_auto_restore_notif = false, -- Whether to show a notification when auto-restoring cwd_change_handling = false, -- Follow cwd changes, saving a session before change and restoring after log_level = "error", -- Sets the log level of the plugin (debug, info, warn, error).
+See documentation for more detail continue_restore_on_error = true, -- Keep loading the session even if there's an error show_auto_restore_notif = false, -- Whether to show a notification when auto-restoring cwd_change_handling = false, -- Follow cwd changes, saving a session before change and restoring after lsp_stop_on_restore = false, -- Should language servers be stopped when restoring a session.
+Can also be a function that will be called if set.
+Not called on autorestore from startup log_level = "error", -- Sets the log level of the plugin (debug, info, warn, error).

   session_lens = {